L-Arginine is an amino acid involved in ammonia detoxification, hormone

-Passion Rx - Sexual Enhancer for Men and
+Passion Rx - Effective Sexual Enhancer for Men and

 Medical doctor formulated sexual pleasure pills.
 Passion Rx provides results that are often noticed on the second to fifth day of use.
 Our feedback thus far indicates more than 80% user satisfaction within a week and more than 90 percent by the end of the second week.
 This natural formula enhances sexual stamina, pleasure, and libido.
 It helps with erectile function and blood flow.
 Many users notice improved and more enjoyable orgasms and climaxes along with improved skin sensation.
 Renowned physician and herbal expert Dr. Ray Sahelian, M.D., author of Natural Sex Boosters, has discovered a combination of exotic herbs from the Amazon jungle, India, China, Malaysia, and Africa, that provides a natural solution to those seeking an alternative to synthetic drugs.
 The potent herbal extracts and nutrients in Passion Rx include acetylcarnitine, ashwagandha, catuaba, cnidium, horny goat weed, maca, mucuna pruriens, muira puama, passion flower, tribulus herb, tongkat ali and yohimbe.